A proof of Xin-Zhang's tridiagonal determinant conjecture (extended version): Introduction

 Indeed, the ideas in \cite{XZ24+} also apply to $\CT_{\x} \H^{(k, 1^{n-k}, 0^{k-1})}(t)$ for $3 \le k \le n-1$.
 Moreover, the determinant $\det C$ arises in a similar but more complicated recurrence.
 These aspects will be elaborated in an upcoming paper \cite{Z+}.

 Further developments motivate us to consider the equivalent determinant of

 where $I$ is the identity matrix, and $\TC^{(n)}$ is an $n \times n$ tridiagonal matrix with entries

-The characteristic polynomial of $\TC^{(n)}$ is still hard: none of the minors of $tI-\TC^{(n)}$ admit a simple factorization.
+It is still hard to determine the characteristic polynomial of $\TC^{(n)}$: none of the minors of $tI-\TC^{(n)}$ admit a simple factorization.
 This prevents us from proving the conjecture by traditional techniques such as diagonalization, LU decompositions, continued fractions, etc..
 Ultimately, we discovered that $\TC^{(n)}$ is similar to a lower triangular matrix.
 We state this result as follows. \begin{thm} For a positive integer $n$, let $\TC^{(n)}$ be the matrix defined in \eqref{e-TC}.
 There exists an $n \times n$ nonsingular upper triangular matrix $U$ with entries

 such that $U \TC^{(n)} U^{-1}$ is a lower triangular matrix whose entries are given by

 Consequently, Conjecture \ref{conj-detC} holds and we have the nicer formula

 \end{thm}